 - 2 teaspoons prepared yellow mustard

 - 8 oz sliced Swiss cheese

-- Slice bread into about 1 inch pieces without cutting all the way through the bread.
+- Slice bread into about 16 1-inch pieces being cautious about not cutting all the way through the bottom of the bread.

-- Using a pastry brush or spoon, spread butter mixture in the inside of each slice of bread.
+- Place the bread on the prepared pan.
+Using a pastry brush or spoon, spread the butter mixture on both sides of each slice of bread.

-- Cut Swiss cheese into quarters and place one piece in between each of the slices.
+- Cut Swiss cheese in half and place one piece in between each of the bread slices.

-- Cut bacon strips in thirds, then lengthwise.
-Place a strip on each slice of bread.
+- Cut bacon strips in half and then cut each half in half lengthwise - giving you 4 pieces of bacon from each slice.
+Place a strip on top of each slice of bread.